 Once we see this new path, we can also see something about locking, and about rigidity.
 It’s kind of like spending our time going around locking every door we see.
 It might be better to stay open.
 This is a very different kind of practice.

 The practice of softness is something common to nearly every form of East Asian art, from tai chi to calligraphy to healing.
-But it’s not so much in yoga.
-Yoga in the last 100 or so years is more focused on rigidity.
+But it’s not so much in yoga now, because it’s not so much in our lives now.
+Yoga in the last many decades is more focused on rigidity, tension.
+It’s reflecting our life, not fixing it.

 Of course it takes a long while to get really good at softness – to be movable without always moving, bendable without always bending.
 But on both chemical and neurological levels, this is central to the results we want, to the progress we want.